|

 Furthermore, in the case of a screening test, such

-test has the actual effect of attempting to re-position the "positive patients" into a new
+test is hoped to have the actual effect of attempting to re-position the "positive patients" into a new

 population in which the sought-for disease is more prevalent.
+At that moment, a positive "might" have the disease.
 Then, more definitive testing

 Some tests have awful rates as to being falsely

-positive for a disease; for those, a positive result is likely reported by our lab as
+positive for a specific disease.
+For those, a positive result is likely reported by our lab as

 that "negativity" truly means negative and rules out the presence of the disease in